entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of Petalichthyida should be revised frome ? to 0, because of the horizental direction of N.X.

 360. Gill skeleton extends posteriorly beyond occiput: (0) absent; (1) present.

 > Coates *et al*.
 (2018), Character 66.
 Dearden *et al*.
 (2019), Character 67; Zhu Y. *et al*.
 (2022), Character 364.